Sunday, March 31, 2013

 So, back in February, I called 811 and explained what we were planning.
 The operator asked me for the date on which digging would begin, and I said that it would be sometime in the early spring; I wouldn't know the exact date until the plants shipped.
 She then informed me curtly that she could not give me a "ticket" to authorize digging without a specific date.
 I hazarded a guess of April 10, only to be slapped that down again: my proposed start date was too far away.
 I'd have to call again, no more than two weeks before my project was scheduled to start, to get a "ticket" that would be good for a month from that point.

 Well, okay, so much for trying to plan ahead.
 Since St. Lawrence Nurseries said their plants generally shipped in early April, I made a note on my calendar to call 811 again on April 1.
 However, last night, on returning from Passover festivities at my parents' house, I found a message in my inbox saying that our plants had shipped on Monday the 25th and should arrive in two to five days.
 So I called 811 again this morning and said I had a landscaping project that was due to start "this weekend," figuring that even if the plants arrived early, they could survive until then.
 However, this time, after taking my particulars, the operator again asked me for a start date—between April 2 and April 10.
 Oh, and she wanted a specific start time, too.
 When I hedged, she explained that I didn't actually have to know the exact time when work would begin; this was just the deadline that the utility companies would be given to have all their survey work done.
-But even the earliest possible date she'd given me was still too early; even if the plants take a full 5 days to reach us, they'll arrive by Saturday and be planted on Sunday, which is the 31st of March.
+But even the earliest possible date she'd given me was still too late; even if the plants take a full 5 days to reach us, they'll arrive by Saturday and be planted on Sunday, which is the 31st of March.

 Forced to give an answer in the targeted time period, I gave her a start date and time of noon on April 2.
 So now the best I can hope for is that the plants arrive late and the utility company finishes its survey early.
 The nursery did give some instructions on how to keep the plants alive if we can't get them into the ground immediately, but it did stress that the earlier they're planted, the better.
 And if our trees and bushes don't survive, then I'll have to wait another whole year before I can order more and try again—which also means waiting a whole extra year before the plants mature and start actually producing fruit.